Expertise

 Accreditations and Memberships

 Amy is a member of APIL (the Association of Personal Injury Lawyers) and regularly involved with Action against Medical Accidents.
-Amy she is also a member of Women In Law London (WILL).
+Amy is also a member of Women In Law London (WILL).

 Publications